Data types

 Record

-Record types support nested information.
+Record types allow you model nested information.
+They support the nullable

 import { Schema as S } from '@triplit/client';